joaomelo/scriptz/README.md

 };
 ```

-In the above example, we can see the that different composition modes can be put together to achieve more powerful workflows.
+In the above example, we can see that different composition modes can be put together to achieve challenging workflows.

+The capability of putting together Commands and Compositions is the bulk Sqript offers.
+Nevertheless, there are still some secondary features is worth discussing.

 # Styling Prefixes

 Sqript will print every `Command` output in the terminal with prefixes to enable disambiguation.
-But as scripts become more complex, especially in parallel modes, things can become hard to understand.
+But as scripts become more complex, especially in parallel modes, things can be hard to understand.

 Every Script can have a `styles` property to set the prefix appearance and help identification.
-Styles support any values recognized by the great [Chalk](https://github.com/chalk/chalk#styles) package they also should be shown in code completion.
+The `styles` property is an array of strings supported by the great [Chalk](https://github.com/chalk/chalk#styles) package.
+The available values should be shown in code completion.

 ```ts
 import { Composition } from "sqript";